What is coaching?

-First and foremost, there should be a personal chemistry and connection between the client and the coach that is grounded in trust.
-If a client can’t relate to his or her coach then the basis for a sustaining relationship doesn’t exist.
+First and foremost, there should be a strong personal chemistry and connection between the client and the coach that is grounded in trust.
+If a client cannot relate to his or her coach then the basis for a sustaining relationship doesn’t exist.

 Over and above that there are three important factors a client should consider and ask a prospective coach: